 Note: On Windows, for security provider OPSYS only, you must turn IWA security off to use this feature.
 From the Workspace page, open the Special Services and Listeners folder, right-click TCP/HTTP, and select Properties.
 Click the Security IWA check box to deselect it.

 - 1. Log on to the Web Console using a user ID that has server administration rights. - 2.
-Click Access Control.

-3. Click Access Control on the ribbon.
+Go to the Access Control page. - 3.
+Click Settings, then Access Control on the ribbon.